Immigration Attorneys in Pembroke Pines and Sunny Isles Beach, FL

 Our Promise to you…

-In order to achieve your immigration needs it is very important to hire an experienced attorney to represent and defend you in court.
-We at Cabanas Law Firm will personally meet with you to learn about your individual circumstances, understand your objectives, develop a special defense strategy, and implement an effective plan to achieve the best possible outcome.
+In order to achieve your immigration needs it is very important to hire an experienced Immigration Attorney to represent and defend you in court.
+Immigration Attorneys at Cabanas Law Firm will personally meet with you to learn about your individual circumstances, understand your objectives, develop a special defense strategy, and implement an effective plan to achieve the best possible outcome.
 Most importantly, we pride ourselves on our ability to truly listen to you so that we can create the best possible strategy for your unique situation.

 For many, becoming a United States citizen marks the final ending point of a complicated immigration path filled with twists and turns.
 If you are currently have a green card, then you may be eligible to file an application to “naturalize” and become a U.S. citizen.
 However, before applying for naturalization, it is important that you satisfy all of the necessary requirements and that there is nothing in your past or present that will prevent you from becoming a U.S. citizen.